Maurice White: Autobiography

-On September 13, 2016, White's autobiography, Maurice White: My Life With Earth, Wind & Fire, by Maurice White and Herb Powell, was released, including a foreword by Steve Harvey and an afterword by David Foster.
+On September 13, 2016, White's autobiography, Maurice White: My Life With Earth, Wind & Fire, by Maurice White and Herb Powell, was released.
+The book featured a foreword by Steve Harvey and an afterword by David Foster.
+Maurice White: My Life With Earth, Wind & Fire was also nominated for an NAACP Award in the category of Outstanding Literary Work, Biography/Auto-Biography.